jordan-d-patterson/portfolio/README.md

 In the summer of 2018, when I lived on the edge of the country in St. John's, Newfoundland, I started a project to read across Canada, coast to coast.
 Starting in British Columbia, I made it to Ontario, where I have been stuck for a long, long time.
 See my CanLit journey [here.](CrossCountryCanLit.md)

-In 2021, I read through the Bible cover to cover using [this 52 week reading plan.](http://www.bible-reading.com/bible-plan.html)
+In 2021, I read through the Bible cover to cover using [this 52 week reading plan.](http://www.bible-reading.com/bible-plan.html).
+During this reading project, I found the Bible Project's book by book summary videos on the [Old Testament](https://www.youtube.com/watch?v=ALsluAKBZ-c&list=PLH0Szn1yYNeeVFodkI9J_WEATHQCwRZ0u&pp=iAQB) and the [New Testament](https://www.youtube.com/watch?v=Q0BrP8bqj0c&list=PLH0Szn1yYNecanpQqdixWAm3zHdhY2kPR&pp=iAQB) to be indispensable supports.

-In 2022, I started a project to read through a selection of important writings from the Fathers of the Church: [Beginning to Read the Fathers of the Church: A Reading List](BeginningToReadTheFathers_list.md)
+In 2022, I started a project to read through a selection of important writings from the Fathers of the Church, as selected by Boniface Ramsey in his book *Beginning to Read the Fathers*: [Beginning to Read the Fathers: A Reading List.](BeginningToReadTheFathers_list.md)